Why has home insurance gone up in the UK?

 Property size and type

-The size of your property can affect the cost of your home insurance as usually the bigger the property the more stuff that is likely to need insuring and the more it will cost to repair or rebuild if it is destroyed.
+The size of your property can affect the cost of your home insurance as usually the bigger the property, the more that is likely to need insuring and the more it will cost to repair or rebuild if it is destroyed.
 To check that you are insuring your home for the right rebuild value, you can use an online calculator to work out your home's rebuild cost.
-The Association of British Insurers (ABI) has a handy calculator.
+The Association of British Insurers (ABI) has a handy rebuild cost calculator.

 The type of property you live in can also affect the cost of your home insurance and if your property is listed, your insurance is likely to be more expensive as it will cost more to repair or rebuild.